 - Educational Leadership Program

 - Center on Rural Education and Communities (CREC)

 - Center for the Study of Leadership and Ethics (CSLE)

 - Center for Education and Civil Rights

-Erica Frankenberg (Ed.D., Harvard University) is a professor of education and demography in the College of Education at the Pennsylvania State University.
-Her research interests focus on racial desegregation and inequality in K-12 schools, and the connections between school segregation and other metropolitan policies.
+Erica Frankenberg (Ed.D., Harvard University) is a Professor of Education and Demography in the College of Education at Penn State.
+Her research interests focus on racial desegregation, inequality in K-12 schools, and the connections between school segregation and other metropolitan policies.

 Dr. Frankenberg is the co-author (with Gary Orfield) of Educational Delusions?
 Why Choice Can Deepen Inequality and How to Make it Fair (from University of California Press); co-editor of The Resegregation of Suburban Schools: A Hidden Crisis in American Education (with Gary Orfield), from the Harvard Education Press; Integrating schools in a changing society: New policies and legal options for a multiracial generation (with Elizabeth DeBray), from the University of North Carolina Press; and co-editor of Lessons in Integration: Realizing the Promise of Racial Diversity in America’s Schools (with Gary Orfield), published by the University of Virginia Press (2007).
-She has published more than 50 peer-reviewed articles in leading education policy journals, law reviews, and housing journals as well as writing for policy and practitioner publications.
+She has published more than 50 peer-reviewed articles in leading education policy journals, law reviews, and housing journals and writing for policy and practitioner publications.